 There are many factors that determine how thick spray foam insulation needs to be.
 All insulation is rated by R-value which is a rating of thermal resistance.
 The higher the R-value, the higher the thermal resistance.
 When installing fiberglass insulation, cellulose insulation or mineral wool insulation R-value is clear.
 Understanding the R-value of spray foam insulation is a bit different.
 Spray foam insulation R-value depends on the type of spray foam insulation being applied.

 There are two types of spray foam insulation: open cell and closed cell.
-Open cell spray foam insulation has an R-value of approximately 3.5 per inch (R-value can vary based on the product).
-It is a low density product that is often used in interior walls and other areas that require some moisture permeability.
-Closed cell spray foam has an R-value ranging from 5.0 to 7.0 per inch (R-value can vary based on the product).
-Closed cell spray foam is more rigid than open cell spray foam and is used in areas such as basement box sills or similar areas where moisture permeability and a higher R-value are necessary.
+Open-cell spray foam insulation has an R-value of approximately 3.5 per inch (R-value can vary based on the product).
+It is a low-density product that is often used in interior walls and other areas that require some moisture permeability.
+Closed-cell spray foam has an R-value ranging from 5.0 to 7.0 per inch (R-value can vary based on the product).
+Closed-cell spray foam is more rigid than open-cell spray foam and is used in areas such as basement box sills or similar areas where moisture permeability and a higher R-value are necessary.

 So, how thick does spray foam need to be?
 That depends.
 Let’s start with your climate zone.
-The U.S. Department of Energy sets recommended insulation levels based on climate zone and the area being insulated (attic, walls or floors).
-Next it is important to consider the level of moisture permeability required.
+The U.S. Department of Energy sets recommended insulation levels based on climate zone and the area being insulated (attic, walls, or floors).
+Next, it is important to consider the level of moisture permeability required.
 That determines the type of spray foam insulation to install (open cell or closed cell).

-How thick spray foam insulation needs to be depends upon many factors.
-To be sure your home has the right amount of insulation – not too much or not too little – consult a qualified insulation contractor.
+How thick spray foam insulation needs to depend upon many factors.
+To be sure your home has the right amount of insulation — not too much or not too little — consult a qualified insulation contractor.
 A professional insulation company has the training and expertise to properly advise you on the amount of insulation your home needs.